kimi0zx/kimi0zx.github.io/content/projects/_index.md

 ---

 {{< lead >}}
-Projects I've done, worked on
+Things I've released into the world
 {{< /lead >}}